MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems

 DIAGRAM

-MemoryBench evaluation pipeline across datasets
+MemoryBench data and evaluation pipeline across datasets

 PROCESS

-How MemoryBench Handles a Task Case
+How MemoryBench Handles a Continual Learning Session

 1. 01